muffin87/helm-tutorial/part-04/README.md

 You should now be able to see the blog when you open a browser and enter `localhost:2368`.

-In [part 5](../part-05/README.md) we will take a look how to manipulate releases.
+In [Part V](../part-05/README.md) we will take a look how to manipulate releases.